Emeterio Cerro

-Héctor Medina, better known by his literary pen name as Emeterio Cerro (Balcarce, Argentina; December 3, 1952 – Buenos Aires, Argentina; December 12, 1996) was an Argentine poet, playwright and short fiction writer.
+Emeterio Cerro (pen name of Héctor Medina; December 3, 1952 – December 12, 1996) was an Argentine poet, playwright and short fiction writer.

 Biography

 Emeterio Cerro, whose birth name is Héctor Medina, was born on December 3, 1952, in Balcarce, in the Province of Buenos Aires, Argentina.
-He obtained his bachelor's degree in psychology and graduated as regisseur of opera at the Higher Institute of Arts of the Colón Theatre (Instituto Superior de Arte del Teatro Colón); he further enrolled at the Sorbonne University in Paris in advanced courses of linguistics.
-Since 1986 he has lived in Paris.
+He obtained a degree in psychology and graduated as an opera regisseur from the Higher Institute of Arts of the Colón Theatre (Instituto Superior de Arte del Teatro Colón).
+He later attended advanced linguistics courses at the Sorbonne University in Paris.
+Since 1986, he lived in Paris.

-By means of La Barrosa (Miss Murkiness), a theatre company he created in 1983, he was able to present his works that reflect his creativeness.
-The name of his theatre company derives from one work of his that consisted in two long poems organized on musical structures, based on sound repetition and variation, where the logic sustaining discourse is strictly phonic.
-Among the plays he made stand out La Juanetarga, El Cuis Cuis, El Bochicho, La Julietada, La Magdalena del Ojón, El Bollo, Doña Ñoca, La Papelona, La María Rodríguez, La Tullivieja, La Dongue, La Marita, Loca de Amor (Mad of Love), Las Guaranís (1996), and Tango-Macbeth.
+In 1983, he founded the theatre company La Barrosa (Miss Murkiness), through which he staged many of his plays and experimental works.
+The company's name derived from one of his works consisting of two long poems structured around musical repetition and sound variation, where the logic of the discourse was primarily phonetic.
+Among his plays were La Juanetarga, El Cuis Cuis, El Bochicho, La Julietada, La Magdalena del Ojón, El Bollo, Doña Ñoca, La Papelona, La María Rodríguez, La Tullivieja, La Dongue, La Marita, Loca de Amor (Mad of Love), Las Guaranís (1996), and Tango-Macbeth.

-He collaborated in literary magazines and newspapers such as Último Reino and El Porteño from Argentina, Ovación from Colombia, Dimensão from Brasil, Empireuma and Gemma from España, Akcent from Poland and Les Cahiers du Sud from France.
-He is considered to belong to the neo-Baroque group among other writers such as Severo Sarduy, Néstor Perlongher, Arturo Carrera, Tamara Kamenszain, and Osvaldo Lamborghini.
+He collaborated with literary magazines and newspapers including Último Reino and El Porteño from Argentina, Ovación from Colombia, Dimensão from Brasil, Empireuma and Gemma from España, Akcent from Poland and Les Cahiers du Sud in France.
+Cerro is associated with the Neobaroque literary movement alongside writers such as Severo Sarduy, Néstor Perlongher, Arturo Carrera, Tamara Kamenszain, and Osvaldo Lamborghini.

 He died in Buenos Aires on December 12, 1996.